 Part-Time Classroom Studies students may register for a maximum course load of eight credit hours per semester.
 A small selection of courses is scheduled for the evening hours; the University's daytime courses are also open to Part-Time Classroom Studies students if space permits.

-Undergraduates or high school students desiring to enroll through Part-Time Classroom Studies should file an admission application and nonrefundable application fee with the Office of Undergraduate Admissions, CB# 2200, Jackson Hall, The University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-2200, or at www.admissions.unc.edu.
-The Part-Time Classroom Studies application is available online at fridaycenter.unc.edu.
+Undergraduate or high school students desiring to enroll through Part-Time Classroom Studies should file an admission application and nonrefundable application fee with the Office of Undergraduate Admissions, CB# 2200, Jackson Hall, University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-2200, or at www.admissions.unc.edu.

 Undergraduate students enrolled through Part-Time Classroom Studies for personal benefit and enjoyment may apply to convert to degree-seeking status.
 Such applications will be reviewed in light of the criteria for admission to Part-Time Classroom Studies for degree-seeking status.